artefactual/deploy-pub/tests/common/README.md

 Each suite keeps its own Compose file and passes the image name, image tag and suite-specific SSH public key path as build arguments.

+Rocky Linux 8 requires Ansible Core 2.16.
+The shared `constraints-rocky8.txt` file keeps the acceptance and upgrade tests on that compatible release.

 The helper commands install and adjust the Ansible roles for rootless Podman, check the Archivematica APIs and collect systemd journal logs.
 Run them from a test suite directory, for example: